yonkahlon/Zenject/README.md

 ## <a id="cheatsheet"></a>Installers Cheat-Sheet

 Below are a bunch of randomly assorted examples of bindings that you might include in one of your installers.

+For more examples, you may also be interested in reading some of the Unit tests (see `Zenject/OptionalExtras/UnitTests` directory)

 ```csharp